Skip to content

 Methodology

-We compared the maximum download speeds reported in FCC BDC filings (which represent what providers claim to offer) with aggregated speed test results from public measurement platforms.
+We compared the maximum download speeds reported by providers in publicly available broadband data (which represent what providers claim to offer) with aggregated speed test results from public measurement platforms.
 This allows us to estimate the typical ratio between advertised and delivered speeds.

 Results by Technology